Westhaven (Te Tai Tapu) Marine Reserve: History

-Ngāti Rarua, Ngāti Tama and Te Atiawa used the inlet as a place to live and gather food.
+Ngāti Rarua, Ngāti Tama and Te Āti Awa used the inlet as a place to live and gather food.
 There is still evidence of sacred sites and previous occupations.

 European settlers felled and logged the coastal forest, milled flax, and mined the land for coal and gold.
 The forest has regenerated since then, with limited permanent ecological damage.

 The marine reserve was officially established in 9 May 2014.

 A local man purchased a section of the forest in 1987 to protect and restore it.
 The forest was sold to the New Zealand Government in 2005 and added to the Kahurangi National Park in 2016.
 Minister of Conservation Nick Smith celebrated the addition by kayaking through the marine reserve.

 Flora and fauna

 About 30 marine fish use the inlet for some of their life cycle.
 Snapper, flatfish and kahawai use it as a breeding and nursery area.
 Other fish enter the estuary to find food in the seagrass beds and sandflats.

 Many waders and sea birds fly around the inlet and farmland.
-Numerous other birds live in the coastal forest, including pigeon, welcome swallow, bellbird and tui.
+Numerous other birds live in the coastal forest, including pigeon, welcome swallow, bellbird and Tūī.
 Some birds find their food in the inlet but live in the forest or wetland, including kingfisher and banded rail.